kripper/cordova-icon/README.md

 Automatic icon resizing for Cordova.
 Create an icon in the root folder of your Cordova project and use cordova-icon to automatically resize and copy it for all the platforms your project supports (currenty works with iOS, Android, Windows 10 and OSX).

+This Project is forked from ([AlexDisler/cordova-icon](https://github.com/AlexDisler/cordova-icon)) and modified for cordova-android 8 and android sdk 28.

 ### Installation

 ```bash